Cavorter/cavort/content/posts/2002-02-02-i-ran-across-this-link-about-casual-software-pirac.md

 - Tech

 ---
-I ran across <a href="http://www.ambrosiasw.com/webboard/Forum14/HTML/000052.html">this link</a> about casual software piracy from a <a href="http://www.mnstf.org/natter.html">mailing list</a> that I'm on.
+I ran across [this link](http://www.ambrosiasw.com/webboard/Forum14/HTML/000052.html) about casual software piracy from a [mailing list](http://www.mnstf.org/natter.html) that I'm on.
 A pretty good article, though some of the comments after the article get a bit idiotic pretty quickly.